bhrutledge/resume/brian-rutledge-resume.md

 - Developed a [PHP framework][php] for quickly building [brochure][cu]
   [websites][ssr]
 - Built single-page [brochure][wg] [websites][ess] with responsive layouts
+- Deployed websites to WebFaction and other shared hosting services, upgrading and installing software as needed
+- Managed my band's mailing list using GNU Mailman, then migrated to MailChimp to improve usability

 ### Belmont Wheelworks